5 years. 15 venues. 170 shows. Over 130,000 people getting involved.

 Over the past 5 years, Big Imaginations has seen over 100,000 audiences and participants take part in theatre and arts activities.
 The Symposium will include long-table and round-table discussions about accessibility, diversity, quality, and audience development the day will focus on how theatre can be bigger, better and more affordable for children and families.

-Lunch will be provided by the fantastic Z-arts Front of House team.
-You will also receive a 20 page toolkit which shares some of the learning and resources from the brilliant venues across the Big Imagination network.
+Attendees received a 20 page toolkit which shared some of the learning and resources from the brilliant venues across the Big Imagination network.